Why do we use certified non-GMO ingredients?

 1. Non-GMO Soy

-Soy is extremely protein rich, and one of the few plant-based proteins that is a complete protein (meaning it contains all nine essential amino acids).
-Soy is found in tons of different food products and is often GMO.
-But it’s not impossible to find products using non-GMO soy, such as all of ours!
-Non-GMO soy is found in tofu, tempeh, soy meat and cheese alternatives, and edamame.
+Soy is extremely protein-rich and is, like all other plants, a complete protein (meaning it contains all nine essential amino acids).
+Soy is found in hundreds of different food products and can often be GMO.
+But it’s not impossible to find products using certified non-GMO soy, such as all of ours!
+Non-GMO soy is found in tofu, tempeh, soy meat, and cheese alternatives, as well as soy milk and edamame.

-Find out why we use non-GMO soy in our plant-based snacks.
+Find out why we use certified non-GMO soy in our plant-based snacks.

 2. Lentils

-Lentils are almost always non-GMO, and also contain upwards of 18 grams of protein per cup!
+Lentils are almost always non-GMO and also contain upwards of 18 grams of protein per cup!
 That’s around a third of your daily recommended intake in just one cup.
-They are also high in fiber, potassium and iron.
-You can incorporate lentils into soups, currys, salads or even use to make a plant-based meatloaf.
+They are also high in fiber, potassium, and iron.
+You can incorporate lentils into soups, curries, salads, or even use them to make a plant-based meatloaf.

 3. Quinoa

-Quinoa is another complete protein, containing all the essential amino acids our bodies need.
-Quinoa is non-GMO, and is a super versatile ingredient which you can add to soups, salads, stews, stuffed peppers or make homemade burger patties.
+Quinoa is another complete protein containing all the essential amino acids our bodies need.
+Quinoa is non-GMO and is a super versatile ingredient that you can add to soups, salads, stews, stuffed peppers, or make homemade burger patties.

 4. Chia seeds

-Chid seeds are low in calorie but high in protein, with 17 grams of protein per 100 grams of seeds.
-Non-GMO chia seeds are also high in fiber, calcium, B vitamins, magnesium and omega-3, which are often lacking in a plant-based diet.
+Chia seeds are low in calories but high in protein, with 17 grams of protein per 100 grams of seeds.
+Non-GMO chia seeds are also high in fiber, calcium, B vitamins, magnesium, and omega-3, which are often lacking in a plant-based diet.

 5. Spirulina